benbalter/benbalter.github.com/_posts/2022-07-20-manage-like-an-engineer.md

 ---
 title: Manage like an open source developer
 description:
 ---

-Long before the term "inner-source" became popular, GitHub had coopted the workflows and communication patterns of the open source community for its own internal development.
-While much has been written over the years about "how we use GitHub to build GitHub", the concept of using GitHub to _manage_ GitHub is relatively new.
-After all, if we believe issues, pull requests, and project boards are the best way to develop software, should it not also be the best way to manage software development?
+Many engineering and product leaders begin their career as engineers.
+On a typical engineering team, work is captured in issues, organized in project backlogs, and reviewed pull requests.
+But as engineers advance in their career and begin down the management path, they adopt an entirely different set of tools and workflows.
+If we believe issues, pull requests, and project boards are the best way to develop software, should it not also be the best way to manage software development?[^3]

-Rather than tracking bugs or feature requests, in my day-to-day, I use GitHub to track all the "meta work" that supports software development.
+Rather than tracking bugs or feature requests, in my day-to-day I use GitHub to track all the "meta work" that supports software development.
 Need to prepare a deck for a business review?
 Open an issue.
 Want to refresh our career ladders?
 Open an issue.
 Planning an offsite?
 You guessed it, open an issue.
+### Show your work

-But using GitHub this way is much more than an alternative to your personal todo list.
+Using GitHub to track management tasks is *much* more than an alternative to your personal todo list or an endless stack of Google Docs or group DMs shared with peers.
 I've written before about [the value of "showing your work"](https://ben.balter.com/2022/02/16/leaders-show-their-work/#the-value-of-showing-your-work).
-Absent working within systems that naturally capture and expose process, transparency takes effort.
-There's a lot that you get for "free" when transparency is organic:
+When you work in systems that naturally capture and expose process, there's a lot of organic transparency that you get for "free":

 > * **Captures institutional knowledge** - When you're purposeful about where and how you share context, you alleviate the need for “you had to be there” and “go ask Susan"-type inquiries.
 > * **Empowers others to learn through observation** - What's routine to you is likely novel to someone in another role or at another level of seniority.